Consensys/quorum-profiling/jmeter-test/simple/README.md

  ## Usage

  * `deploy-contract-public.jmx` test plan fire transactions to deploy new contracts to the network via `json-rpc` requests.
+The contract being deployed is a `SimpleStorage` contract, with a random value being initialised in the constructor.

    Parameters that can be specified include
      * `url` : The RPC endpoint url
      * `port` : The RPC endpoint port
      * `from` : Geth account used to send transactions from